jeff-goodman/tatau/README.md

 | `ordinalOutput`   | `false`       | Set to `true` when you want the output to be an ordinal number, e.g. `7th` or `tuawhitu`.
 The default output is cardinal numbers. |

 ### Usage as a class
 Create a new instance of the `Tatau` class to allow you to define `TatauOptions` once.
+Then options are not passed as the second parameter.

 The methods available on the `Tatau` class are:
 | Method   | Description                             |